mojowebinc/mojowebinc.github.io/_posts/communication/2016-04-01-talking-points.md

 #### What’s Happening on Project Stratus
 <p style="margin:0;"><b>System Testing: Parallel System Testing Achieves Accuracy Criteria</b></p>
-<p>Results of our parallel testing have met our accuracy criteria for all departments.
-A final review is underway by COMPANYONE prior to sign-off.</p>
+<p>Results of our parallel testing have met our accuracy criteria for all departments areas.
+A final review is underway by<span style="font-family: Times; font-weight: bold">COMPANYONE</span> prior to sign-off.</p>

 <p style="margin:0;"><b>Change Management: Stratus Roadshow Scheduled for End of July</b></p>
 <p>We are planning a Virtual Roadshow to discuss new system functions and a detailed timeline for upcoming activities.
 We are coordinating with the leadership team and HR from each location, who will contact you in the near future with more details.</p>